jaeksoft/opensearchserver/src/doc/en/documentation/api%7Capplication_programming_interface%7C4/api_v2/synonyms%7Cmanaging_synonyms_and_list_of_synonyms/create%2C_update%7Ccreating_or_updating_a_list_of_synonyms%7C5.md

 **Raw data (PUT):**

-One line for each synonym group, each synonym separated by a comma:
+One line for each group of synonyms.
+The synonyms within a group are separated by commas.

-canapé,sofa,banquette
+couch,sofa,divan

-buffet,vaisselier
+desk,bureau

 ### Success response
-Synonym list has been created or updated.
+The synonyms list has been created or updated.

 **Update:**